-Item Rubric Score Points Score Point Descriptors 2 points The student gives two correct details that show how the drawing conveys hope.
-1 point The student gives one correct detail that shows how the drawing conveys hope and one incorrect or missing reason.
+Item Rubric Score Points Score Point Descriptors 2 points The student describes one way of altering the photo and its effect on the photograph.
+1 point The student describes one way of altering the photograph but does not explain its effect on the photograph.
 0 points The response indicates inadequate or no understanding of the concept needed to answer the item.
 The student may have written on a different topic or written +don't know."